OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 We may at any time decide to end part of or the entirety of the RuneScape Bond program.
 Before we delete the unused RuneScape Bond, we will endeavour to contact you to give you at least four weeks to redeem it.

-If your account for a Jagex Product remains dormant (i.e. is not used) for more than 12 months, and there is unredeemed Virtual Currency, Micro-Game Credits or RuneScape Bonds associated with your account, we may choose to credit your account with Items of equivalent value for this expired Virtual Currency, Micro-Game Credits or RuneScape Bonds.
+If your account for a Jagex Product remains dormant (i.e. is not used) for more than 12 months, and there is unredeemed Virtual Currency, Micro-Game Credits or RuneScape Bonds associated with your account, we may choose to credit your account with Items of equivalent value for this expired Virtual Currency, Micro-Game Credits or RuneScape Bonds.?
 We will endeavour to contact you by email prior to such action being taken.

 15\.
 Refund policy